Gage-Lieble/APIweatherapp/README.md

 HOW TO RUN LOCALLY:

 DJANGO: You must be in the file directory that contains 'manage.py' inorder to run this project locally.
-The 'portfolio_proj', 'portfolio_app', 'templates', and static files must also be present in this directory.
+The 'weather_proj', 'weather_app', 'templates', and static files must also be present in this directory.
 After installing django on your machine you can enter the following into your terminal.

 WINDOWS: py -m manage runserver
 MAC: manage.py runserver